oleg-shilo/Temporalio.Graphs/README.md

 _Temporalio.Graphs_ is a library (NuGet package) that can be used to generate a complete WF graph by running the WF in the mocked-run mode when WF activities are mocked and instead of being executed the activities simply  trigger logging WF steps that become the specification of the complete WF graph.

-To achieve that you will need to add `Temporalio.Graphs` NuGet package to your worker project and then add a special graph-building interceptor and register the special activity defined in the `Temporalio.Graphs.GenericActivities` class.
+To achieve that, you will need to add the `Temporalio.Graphs` NuGet package to your worker project, add a special graph-building interceptor, and register the special activity defined in the `Temporalio.Graphs.GenericActivities` class.

 These are the step-by-step instructions: